martis42/depend_on_what_you_use/examples/skipping_targets/README.md

 bazel build --config=dwyu //skipping_targets:bad_target_skipped
 ```

-Executing the following showcases the same skipping behavior, but for the tag `mmy_tag`.
+Executing the following showcases the same skipping behavior, but for the tag `my_tag`.
 See the [bazelrc](/examples/.bazelrc) file and [aspect.bzl](/examples/aspect.bzl) for the definition of the config and the aspect configuration.

 ```shell